 A hardware implementations allows us to improve the algorithm further by performing DOP overlap tests in parallel.
+We can exploit the fact that if two nodes A, B overlap, then we always need to check all children pairs (Ai, Bi), Consequently, instead of storing pointers to all children in the list $\mathcal{L}'$ , we store only one pointer for each pair of siblings.
 By the nature of the binary tree, performing two overlap tests in parallel yields the greatest cost/performance benefit.
-To this end, we load a sibling pair of tumbled DOPs (A, B), transform them sequentially, and compare the two in parallel with each DOP from \mathcal{L} .
-This results in two new lists, one for child pair (A1, A2) and one for (B1, B2).
-In the sequential version described in the previous paragraph, we produced these two lists at very different times during the traversal, and we processed each of them twice; now, we produce those two lists simultaneously, and then we process each of them only once.1 The benefit of this is that the time needed for overlap tests and the number of times an axis-aligned DOP needs to be transferred from memory is cut by a factor of two.
+To this end, we load a sibling pair of tumbled DOPs (A, B), transform them sequentially, and compare the two in parallel with each DOP from $\mathcal{L}$ .
+This results in two new lists, one for child pair $(A_1, A_2)$ and one for $(B_1, B_2)$ .
+In the sequential version described in the previous paragraph, we produced these two lists at very different times during the traversal, and we processed each of them twice; now, we produce those two lists simultaneously, and then we process each of them only once.
+The benefit of this is that the time needed for overlap tests and the number of times an axis-aligned DOP needs to be transferred from memory is cut by a factor of two.
+The pseudo-code in Algorithm 2 summarizes this new algorithm scheme.
 Note that, for clarity, we have omitted the "mixed" cases.
+Note also that the last call of traverse is actually a call of an overloaded version, which has only slight differences from the algorithm shown here.

 In a hardware implementation, we have to maintain the stack and the lists ourselves.
 This can be done by a stack of lists (see Figure 2).
 On the same stack, we keep pointers to pairs of tumbled nodes.
-Going down from node pair (A,B) to (A_1, A_2) , we push the pointer to (A, B) onto the stack.
-Later, when the recursion returns to this node pair, we need to decide whether to go down into node pair (B_1, B_2) or to make a step upwards.
-This information can be kept in an additional bit on the stack: when the pointer is pushed onto the stack, the corresponding bit is reset; when we return to this node, we go down into the other branch and flip the bit to 1.
-When we return the next time, the algorithm knows to make another step upwards.
+Going down from node pair (A,B) to $(A_1, A_2)$ , we push the pointer to (A, B) onto the stack.
+Later, when the recursion returns to this node pair, we need to decide whether to go down into node pair $(B_1, B_2)$ or to make a step upwards.
+This information can be kept in an additional bit on the stack: when the pointer is pushed onto the stack, the corresponding bit is reset; when we return to